justinmathias/isocalcR/README.md

 required to download atmospheric CO<sub>2</sub> or atmospheric δ<sup>13</sup>CO<sub>2</sub> data for the workhorse calculations, but instead relies on published, peer-reviewed, and recommended publicly available data (Belmecheri and Lavergne, 2020).
+At present, calculations for years 0 C.E. - 2019 C.E. will work, with 2020 being added shortly.

 ## Installation